Phoenix, Arizona, Criminal Defense Attorney

 Before You Enter a Plea of Guilty

-There are several issues that must be considered when a non-citizen immigrant is arrested on drug charges.
+There are several issues that must be considered when a noncitizen immigrant is arrested on drug charges.
 In drug possession cases, how the drugs were found, where they were found, and the actions of arresting officers are important.
 Were the drugs found in an apartment owned by the defendant?
 In a car he or she was riding in?
 Were they brought there by a friend or relative?
-When the police find drugs, they don't always take the time to find out who their owner actually is.
+When the police find drugs, they don’t always take the time to find out who is the actual owner.
 As a result, immigrants can find themselves charged with drug possession due to being in the wrong place at the wrong time.

 The same set of concerns applies to allegations of narcotics trafficking and smuggling.
 Did a relative use the defendant’s house or car to store and smuggle drugs in?
 While these defenses may not acquit the accused in all cases, in some they may be enough to convince the court to drop charges.